DanielBrito/generative-design/Processing - A Handbook for Visual Designers and Artists/README.md

-﻿Processing relates software concepts to principles of visual form, motion, and interaction.
+Processing relates software concepts to principles of visual form, motion, and interaction.
 It integrates a programming language, development environment, and teaching methodology into a unified system.

 Processing was created to teach fundamentals of computer programming within a visual context, to serve as a software sketchbook, and to be used as a production tool.
 Students, artists, design professionals, and researchers use it for learning, prototyping, and production.